skyepaphora/PhD_Thesis/README.md

 ## June

+**Some current tasks suggested in meetings**

-* add signals to gump or UMP to try to pick up
+* add signals to GUMP or UMP to try to them pick up
     - even try AR(2) stationary to compare to MTM
 * think about distributional properties of estimators (smooth)
 * consider the last few windows for extrapolation
-* combine different Bs in various ways
+* combine different blockwidths $B$ in various ways

 **Decomposition Limitations**

 * Any method can only work up to proportionality.
-The model x = cY.
-It doesn't identify g and S the way A = bc doesn't identify
+The model $x = cY$ doesn't identify $g$ and $S$ the way $A = bc$ doesn't identify $b$ or $c$.
-* does give us estimate of total power.
+* Decomposition does give us an estimate of total power.
-* We can adjust - normalize so that power is average power.
+* We can adjust: normalize power such that it's equal to the average power.
-* Idea is to get it to c = 1 I guess
+* The idea is to get it to c = 1 I guess

+---

+## Task breakdown

+TASK 0: resurrect the code files, debug and clean up for ease of use.

+### GUMP-2
+1. Singular value decomposition of GUMP-2 $S_X$.
+2. Generalize our decomposition method to GUMP-2:
+    - see previous notes for guidance
+    - explore the iterative techniques previously outlined (numerical methods)
+3. Formally think through window details: blockwidths and tweaks to extrapolation.

+**Code:**

+* Check if our smoothing procedure affects our ability to pick up signals.
+    - to start: try this for a stationary AR(2) and compare to MTM, Harmonic F, etc.
+* Update *The Function* to cover GUMP-2s and additional signals.
+* Generate GUMP-2s
+* Generate GUMP-2s with added signal(s).
+* Code our partitioning and iterative procedures, try to estimate $g$ and $S_Y$ terms.
+* Try normalizing the total power so that it reflects the average power of $S_X$ (see notes)

+### BSS
+First, go through BSS section of readme to clarify meeting notes and goals

+1. Review BSS framework
+2. Familiarize myself with how this framework relates to (G)UMPs.
+3. Find a way to code the algorithm in R, ideally using established packages